Fisheye Lenses vs. Wide-Angle Lens

 Barrel Distortion

-When reading about fisheye and regular wide-angle lenses, you wil hear a term called barrel distortion.
+When reading about fisheye and regular wide angle lenses, you will hear a term called barrel distortion.
 This distortion causes curved lines at the edges of the photo.
-This is a negative aspect of cheaper rectilinear wide-angle lenses at their widest settings.
+This is a negative aspect of cheaper rectilinear wide angle lenses at their widest settings.
 However, on fisheye lenses, this is their main feature.
-That is why they are called "fisheye" lenses, and the barrel distortion should not be viewed negatively.
+That is why they are called "fisheye", and the barrel distortion should not be viewed negatively.

 Land photographers will sometimes use software to correct the distortion of a fisheye lens.
 However, underwater this is rarely done, as the slight curvature of a fisheye lens is often considered a desired effect.